Conducting In-Person RESEAs Under WIOA?

 Address UI Claimants’ Specific Needs with LEAP

-It’s a proven fact: unemployment insurance (UI) claimants are finding jobs faster under the U.S. Department of Labor’s (USDOL) Unemployment Insurance Reemployment and Eligibility Assessment (REA) program.
-This initiative has been providing in-person assessments of UI claimants in most states, as explained in this article.
+It’s a proven fact: unemployment insurance (UI) claimants are finding jobs faster under the U.S. Department of Labor’s (USDOL) Unemployment Insurance Reemployment Services and Eligibility Assessments (RESEA) program.
+This initiative provides in-person assessments of UI claimants, as explained in this article.

-The approach of integrating REAs with reemployment or career services is modeled on the method used in Nevada, which has proven to be successful by USDOL studies.
+One effective approach--integrating RESEAs with reemployment or career services--is modeled on the method used in Nevada, which has proven to be successful by USDOL studies.
 Nevada uses Career Action Resources’ material in its reemployment program, deemed by USDOL reports as the best in the nation.

 How LEAP Helps Your Staff Better Serve UI Claimants

 So how can workforce development agencies and staff serve UI claimants effectively, consistently, uniquely, and in person?
-How can you help these “critical customers,” as Wu calls them, develop a reemployment plan “that addresses the claimant’s specific needs,” as required for RESEAs?
+How can you help customers develop a reemployment plan that addresses the claimant’s specific needs?

 Consider using the same tool as Nevada does: Layoff-to-Employment Action Planner (LEAP).
 After all, as described earlier, Nevada has the most successful reemployment program of the states studied.